📢 FREE WEBINAR - Maximizing Your U.S. Retirement Accounts While Overseas | Sept 25th, 2025 | 7PM (Lisbon Time)

 What are the taxes related to buying a property in Portugal?

-Check out the simulated table for calculating the IMT, as published by the APEMIP portal:
+Check out the simulated table for calculating the IMT rate for permanent residents in mainland Portugal.

 Will I have to pay tax if I sell a property in Portugal?